Johan-Garrido/minimal_BT_PWM/README.rst

 Overview
 ********

-This sample provides a static PWM Bluetooth application for the moment.
+This template provides a controllable duty cycle PWM through a Bluetooth application.